Zalasus/opendrakan/doc/net_protocol.md

 repeated in the same manner until all states have been serialized.
 Note that the highest bit of the jump mask is currently unused.

+Boolean states are handled specially.
+If 8 or less boolean states are serialized after each other, they are combined into a single byte, starting with the least significant bit.
+This makes it desireable to always group boolean states together.

 Part of the state structure could be expressed as such:
 ```
 u8 valueMask0;